hopperteam/hopper-server/doc/srs.md

 ### 1.2 Scope

-This software specification applies for the whole hopper project.
+This software specification applies for the hopper server.
 Users will be able to register the specified services and their respective notifications will be funneled into one dashboard.

 ### 1.3 Definitions, Acronyms, and Abbreviations